 Gene therapy is the transfer of normal or redesigned genes into a patient to reduce or alleviate a disease state.

-The W. M. Keck Center for Innovative Cancer Therapies program at MD Anderson has assembled more than 50 scientists and clinicians with an interest in sharing research ideas and findings worldwide.
+The W. M. Keck Center for Innovative Cancer Therapies program at MD Anderson has assembled scientists and clinicians with an interest in sharing research ideas and findings worldwide.
 We all share the common goal of curing cancer.

 The major goals of the Innovative Cancer Therapies Program will be to enhance communication and collaboration among investigators and to develop new funding opportunities.
 One goal of the program is to obtain sufficient funding to set up a permanent endowment.
 This endowment would provide continuous funding for a Innovative Cancer Therapies Institute.
 This would be “an institute without walls” that would be inclusive for all investigators with an interest in relaxed areas of research.